marcopeg/fastify-fingerprint/README.md

 🧐 What is the risk here?

-🚧 IF a potential attacker manages to steal the session'c cookie, they will be able to run authenticated malicious requests.
+🚧 IF a potential attacker manages to steal the Session's cookie, they will be able to run authenticated malicious requests.

 > You can mitigate this risk by using http-only, signed, scoped, and secure cookies.